1. These terms

 (a) you must provide all information requested by us, and return this to us at least 10 working days before the Event;

-(b) should the Event be of such a size that you are using maps, plans and/or radio equipment, you must provide our Personnel with them and other information and documentation we reasonably request as soon as practicable but in any event at least 10 working days prior to the Event.
+(b) should the Event be of such a size that you are using maps and plans you must provide our Personnel with them and other information and documentation we reasonably request as soon as practicable but in any event at least 10 working days prior to the Event.
 You are responsible for providing us with an appropriate system and/or route of communication.
 If You have asked us to provide this communication equipment in the order form, arrangements will be made to facilitate this in advance of the Event.
 Irrespective of supply of hardware or Personnel for communications, you remain responsible for facilitating the appropriate route and/or system where necessary for effective communication in the interest of the safe delivery of the Event;

-(c) you are responsible for ensuring our St John Event Lead can communicate with your key Event contacts at all times throughout the Event;
+(d) you are responsible for ensuring our St John Event Lead can communicate with your key Event contacts at all times throughout the Event;

-(d) you must invite us to meetings, briefings and/or site visits which you deem useful or essential for us to be involved in, to assist in the safe delivery of our First Aid Cover;
+(e) you must invite us to meetings, briefings and/or site visits which you deem useful or essential for us to be involved in, to assist in the safe delivery of our First Aid Cover;

-(e) you must have appropriate insurance cover in place, including adequate event cancellation insurance (as detailed in Clause 8.2 ((Insurance));
+(f) you must have appropriate insurance cover in place, including adequate event cancellation insurance (as detailed in Clause 8.2 ((Insurance));

-(f) you are responsible for:
+(g) you are responsible for

 (i) obtaining all necessary licenses and permits needed to operate the Event and